-In mild cases, ice or a bag of frozen vegetables wrapped in a cloth may be applied to the head to reduce pain and swelling.
-For the first 24 hours, ice may be applied for about 20 minutes every few hours.
-Some physicians also recommend over-the-counter pain relievers, such as acetaminophen (e.g., Tylenol®) or ibuprofen (e.g., Advil®, Motrin®).
+In mild cases, an ice pack or bag of frozen vegetables may be appliedfor about 20 minutes at a time every few hours for the first dayto reduce pain and swelling.
+Some physicians also recommend over-the-counter pain relievers, such as acetaminophen (e.g., Tylenol) or ibuprofen (e.g., Advil, Motrin).
 Serious concussions may require observation in a hospital for a few hours or overnight.

-Following concussion injury, parents and caregivers should follow the advice of a qualified health care provider regarding the child's return to participation in sports and other recreational activities.
+Following concussion injury, follow the advice of a qualified health care provider regarding the return to participation in sports and other recreational activities.
 A number of assessment tools have been developed to establish return-to-play guidelines.
 These tools include symptom checklists, computerized testing, the Balance Error Scoring System (BESS), and the Standardized Assessment of Concussion (SAC).

-Children and adolescents who suffer grade 1 or grade 2 concussions often are allowed to return once they have been symptom-free for at least 1 week.
+Children, adolescents, and adults who suffer grade 1 or grade 2 concussions often are allowed to return once they have been symptom-free for at least 1 week.
 Grade 3 concussions and second head injuries require a longer recovery period (at least 24 weeks).
-A child who sustains a third head injury should not return to play until the following season.
+Anyone who sustains a third head injury should not return to play until the following season.

-Once concussion symptoms have resolved, the child may participate in light physical activity, then progress to sport-specific activity, non-contact drills, contact drills, and finally game play.
-If symptoms return, the child should not proceed to the next step and his or her physician should be contacted.
+Once concussion symptoms have resolved, participation in light physical activity is allowed, followed by progression to sport-specific activity, non-contact drills, contact drills, and finally game play.
+If symptoms return, do not proceed to the next step and contact a physician.